masb0ymas/masb0ymas.com/content/blog/how-to-release-a-version-of-a-web-app-using-github-workflow-with-github-actions.md

 yarn add -D standard-version
 ```

-And then you must add command for release a version with tags
+Then you can update `package.json` script, and add release command.

 ```json
 {